yarozen/jenkins_exporter/README.md

 The `jenkins_exporter_k8s_manifest.yaml` will deploy everything needed to collect your Jenkins metrics:

-- Jenkins Exporter Deployment
+* Jenkins Exporter
+  * Deployment
-- Jenkins Exporter Service
+  * Service
+* Prometheus
-- Prometheus Deployment
+  * Deployment
+  * Service
-- Prometheus ConfigMap containing prometheus.yaml to scrape from the Jenkins Exporter Service
+  * ConfigMap  - containing prometheus.yaml to scrape from the Jenkins Exporter Service
-- Prometheus Service
-- Prometheus PVC (Persistent Volume Claim) - for persistenting the data collected by Prometheus to survive Prometheus Pod restart/crash (alrenatively, omit this section and use emptyDir in the Prometheus Deployment)
+  * Persistent Volume Claim (PVC) - for persistenting the data collected by Prometheus (alternatively, you can omit this section and use emptyDir in the Prometheus Deployment)
+* Grafana
-- Grafana Deployment
+  * Deployment
-- Grafana Service
+  * Service
-- Grafana Data Sources ConfigMap - to connect to Prometheus service as Data Source
+  * ConfigMap Data Sources - to connect to Prometheus Service as Data Source
-- Grafana Dashboards ConfigMap - to point grafana to the path were the Jenknis Jobs dashboard resides
+  * ConfigMap Dashboards - to point grafana to the path were the Jenknis Jobs dashboard resides
-- Grafana Jenkins Job Dashboard ConfigMap - the actual Jenkins Jobs Dashboard
+  * ConfigMap Jenkins Job Dashboard - the actual Jenkins Jobs Dashboard

 Replace the args section in the Jenkins Exporter Deployment with your Jenkins URL (e.g. `args: ["http://jenkins:8081/view/MYPRODUCT/"]`) and run the following: